Tone (literature): Usage

-In many cases, the tone of a work may change and shift as the speaker or narrator's perspective on a particular subject alters throughout the piece.
+In many cases, the tone of a work may change and even clearly shift in a fundamental way as the speaker being described in a detached fashion (or the narrator being listened to) has his or her perspective on a particular subject evolve throughout the piece.
+For example, novels with a horror theme can have previously calm, uninvolved individuals coming upon an extreme situation, such as violence involving the supernatural, growing more and more passionate in a way that turns the entire writing increasingly emotional.

 Official and technical documentation tends to employ a formal tone throughout the piece.

 Setting tone

 Authors set a tone in literature by conveying emotions/feelings through words.
 The way a person feels about an idea/concept, event, or another person can be quickly determined through facial expressions, gestures and in the tone of voice used.
-In literature an author sets the tone through words.
+In literature an author sets the tone through word choice that create imagery, perspective, tone, subject matter, and more.
 The possible tones are bounded only by the number of possible emotions a human being can have.

 Diction and syntax often dictate what the author's (or character's) attitude toward his subject is at the time.
 An example: "Charlie surveyed the classroom but it was really his mother congratulating himself for snatching the higher test grade, the smug smirk on his face growing brighter and brighter as he confirmed the inferiority of his peers."
 The tone here is one of arrogance; the quip "inferiority of his peers" shows Charlie's belief in his own prowess.
 The words "surveyed" and "congratulating himself" show Charlie as seeing himself better than the rest of his class.
 The diction, including the word "snatching", gives the reader a mental picture of someone quickly and effortlessly grabbing something, which proves once again Charlie's pride in himself.
 The "smug smirk" provides a facial imagery of Charlie's pride.

-In addition, using imagery in a poem is helpful to develop a poem's tone.